frankshearar/Home/[Spec]-NuGet-Config-schema-changes-to-enable-trusted-signers.md

 ## Solution
 * Update the schema for the nuget.config file to be able to store repository and author trust information.
-* Define a gesture for users to be able to trust.
+* Define a gesture for users to be able to trust signers.

 ### Signers trust information

 * Trusted signer key -
 Allows a user add a friendly name to identify the signer's trust information.
-If a trusted repository uses the same name as a source, it allows for correlation from a source to a trusted repository.

 * Trusted signer type -
 Identifies the trusted signer with a type.
 The only permitted values are `author` and `repository`.
 If the value is `repository` a `serviceIndex` element should exist.